 - a.
 Licensed child care centers: Licensed child care providers (not including substitutes or volunteers) must obtain 12 clock hours of annual training.
 Staff who work 20 hours or less each week must complete 6 hours of annual training.
 If the substitute works over 20 hours per week and is counted in the staff-to-child ratio, the substitute must meet the staff requirements for the position they are assuming, including annual training hours. - b.
 License-exempt child care centers: Nebraska does not have CCDF-eligible license exempt child care centers. - c.
 Licensed family child care homes: Licensed child care providers (not including substitutes or volunteers) must obtain 12 clock hours of annual training.
-Staff who work 20 hours or less each week must complete 6 hours of annual training. - d.
-License-exempt family child care homes: License-exempt family child care home providers must complete 4 clock hours of annually training annually, with two of the four hours focused on topics of health and safety standards. - e.
-Regulated or registered in-home child care: In-home child care home providers must complete 4 clock hours of annually training annually, with two of the four hours focused on topics of health and safety standards. - f.
-Non-regulated or registered in-home child care: Nebraska does not monitor non-regulated in-home child care.
-Providers eligible for CCDF must be monitored according to CCDF regulations.
+Staff who work 20 hours or less each week must complete 6 hours of annual training.
+Current regulations do not require family child care home substitutes to obtain preservice or annual training.
+Proposed revised regulations will require substitutes to obtain preservice and annual trainings. - d.
+License-exempt family child care homes: License exempt family child care home providers must complete 4 clock hours of annually training annually, with two of the four hours focused on topics of health and safety standards. - e.
+Regulated or registered in-home child care: In-home child care home providers must complete 4 clock hours of annually training annually, with 2 of the 4 hours focused on topics of health and safety standards.
+This category of provider is not funded with CCDF dollars.